Small World Discoveries

 Phloeonomus punctipennis | Omaliinae > Omaliini

-Tiny, the smallest beetle I've photographed by far, at no more than 2mm long.
-Rather nondescript, but the small size together with the shape of the pronotum help to distinguish the genus of which there are two similar species.
-They are difficult to separate unless you're inspecting them very closely, but Phloeonomous punctipennis has slightly more defined and longer pronotal depressions that extend further forward than those in Phloeonomous pusillus.
+Tiny, no more than 2mm long.
+Nondescript, but the size and shape of the pronotum help to distinguish the genus of which there are two very similar species.
+They are difficult to separate, apart from under a microscope, but Phloeonomus punctipennis has slightly more defined and longer pronotal depressions that extend further forward than in Phloeonomus pusillus.

 Small, barely 4mm, but distinctive due to their body shape and dark colouration; very common and widespread.